Article Table Of Contents

 Our particular column of interest here was the number of people who identified as Hispanic or Latino.

 Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
-Guymon took the distinction of being the most Hispanic or Latino, while Skiatook was the least Hispanic or Latino city.
+Guymon took the distinction of being the most Hispanic or Latino, while Wagoner was the least Hispanic or Latino city.
+You can download the data here.

 There You Have It - Hispanic or Latino Populations Across Oklahoma